nachivpn/k/README.md

       + `Soundness.agda`: Completeness of evaluation, soundness of normalization
       + `Soundness/`
         - `Trace.agda`: Logical relation and its fundamental theorem for soundness of normalization
-  + `Applications/`
-    * `Experiments.agda`: TODO_ARTIFACT: Should this be here?
-Should this be in the artifact?
-    * `Neutrality.agda`: TODO_ARTIFACT: Should this be here?
-Should this be in the artifact?
-    * `WeakNorm.agda`: TODO_ARTIFACT: Should this be here?
-Should this be in the artifact?
 - `IS4/`
   + `Term.agda`*
   + `Term/`